Nathaniel Posner (Lab Manager)

 Simon Xu (Research Assistant)

 Simon is an undergraduate at Columbia University completing his major in Psychology (neurobiology and neuroscience) with a concentration in Statistics.
 He is interested in the intersection between psychology and consumer and market behaviors; choice architecture, time and risk preferences, and its effects on decision-making.
 He also works as a Research Assistant for the Davachi Memory Lab with the university's Department of Psychology.
 Prior to Columbia, he worked as a professional ballet dancer for several years.
 Simon has been a Research Assistant at CDS since February 2020.

 Kushal Wijesundara (Research Assistant)

-Kushal is a Data Science concentration graduate student from the QMSS program at Columbia University.
-Prior to working at the Center for Decision Sciences, he developed stock trading strategies based on alternative data at a hedge fund.
-His research interests include quantitative modeling, Bayesian statistics in marketing, and behavioral economics.
+Kushal is a Data Science concentration graduate student at Columbia University.
+He is a recipient of the National Security Innovation Network Fellowship from the US Department of Defence and embraced predictive modeling and machine learning to solve real-world national security problems.
+Prior to working at the Center for Decision Sciences, he developed algorithmic trading strategies based on alternative data at a hedge fund.
+His research interests include artificial intelligence, machine learning, quantitative modeling, Bayesian statistics in marketing, behavioral economics, and personalization algorithms, including behavior-based and content-based recommendation.
 He has been a Research Assistant at CDS since May 2020.